applyikfwork/Vibo/docs/SETUP_INSTRUCTIONS.md

 ### 2. Fill in the Values for Local Development

 - Replace all the `"your-..."` placeholders with your actual keys from Firebase and Google AI Studio.
-- For `FIREBASE_PRIVATE_KEY` locally, you can choose to Base64 encode it or just use the raw string with `\n` characters.
-Base64 is recommended to match the production setup.
+- For `FIREBASE_PRIVATE_KEY` locally, you must Base64 encode it to match the production setup.
+Follow the instructions below.

 ---